 Applicants are evaluated on the similarity of past activities to projected QLICI activities.
-For example, an Applicant whose track record has been primarily investing in Real Estate Activities may in fact be disadvantaged in the Application scoring if it indicates it plans to use a significant portion of their QEI proceeds to invest in non-Real Estate Activities, unless they present a compelling rationale for this shift in their business strategy.
+For example, an Applicant whose track record has been primarily investing in Real Estate Activities may in fact be disadvantaged in the Allocation Application scoring if it indicates it plans to use a significant portion of their QEI proceeds to invest in non-Real Estate Activities, unless they present a compelling rationale for this shift in their business strategy.

 In Question 14, will the Applicant receive any advantage by offering more than one financial product?

 No, Applicants receive no advantage in the evaluation of the Allocation Application by selecting and describing more than one financial product.
-Applicants that describe the same product more than once will not score as favorably as those that provide a distinct and unique narrative for each product.
+Applicants that use the same narrative text for different financial products will not be scored as favorably as those that provide a distinct and unique narrative for each product.

 How should an Applicant respond to Question 14 if it will offer multiple financial notes to a single QALICB?